Book of Acts of the Apostles

 Festus has a problem that he hopes Agrippa can help with.
 If he sends Paul to Caesar, he needs to send a letter along regarding the reason for it.
 He cannot find any.

-Herod = this is now the son of Herod Agrippa (from Acts chapter 12).
+Herod = this is now the son of Herod Agrippa (from Acts chapter 12 – see also chart on main page of this study).
 His father died, he was too young to be king.
 His uncle was married to Bernice has been dead two years and this Herod now has a title of king.
 He is familiar with Jewish laws and has authority from Rome to appoint priests.
 His ties are close to Rome and he will ally himself with Titus in a few years to destroy Jerusalem.
 More than enough documentation can be found online to research him further.

 Acts Chapter 26 verses 1-23 |